ringcentral/ringcentral-api-docs/docs/ai/speech-to-text.md

 ### Sample response

-Please note that the response data differs based on the API input parameters.
+!!!
+Note "The response data differs based on the API input parameters.
 For instance, if the `enableSpeakerDiarization` flag is set to false, the response will not include the speaker id info and the utterances segment will be omitted.
 This will also speed up the transcription processing time.
-Therefore, if you need to transcribe a voicemail recording, you should set the `enableSpeakerDiarization` to false.
+Therefore, if you need to transcribe a voicemail recording, you should set the `enableSpeakerDiarization` to false."

 ```json
 {!> code-samples/ai/quick-start-response.json !}